bTehe/bTehe/README.md

 # 💫 About Me:
-🔭 I’m currently working on Data Analysis tasks, by using Python with Machine Learning stack.
-In addition, I develop softwares, by using Python and C# with GUI and backend<br>👯 I’m looking to collaborate on Data Science and AI projects with using cloud technologies<br>🤝 I’ve already helped to reduce expenses in production and ensure quality control using my analytical and statistical skills
+🔭 I’m currently working on Data Analysis tasks, by using Python with Machine Learning stack<br>🌱 In addition, I develop softwares, by using Python and C# with GUI and backend<br>👯 I’m looking to collaborate on Data Science and AI projects with using cloud technologies<br>🤝 I’ve already helped to reduce expenses in production and ensure quality control using my analytical and statistical skills

 ## 🌐 Socials: